Gloucestershire Parkway railway station

-Gloucestershire Parkway railway station is or was a proposed development in transport infrastructure for a semi-greenfield site surrounded by warehouse and light industry units 1.4 mi east of Gloucester city centre (including its main railway station) which is on a major east-west spur line off of the greater north-south Birmingham-to-Bristol line on which this station would be built.
+Gloucestershire Parkway railway station is or was a proposed development in transport infrastructure for a semi-greenfield site surrounded by warehouse and light industry units 1.4 mi east of Gloucester city centre (including its main railway station) which is on a major east–west spur line off the greater north-south Birmingham-to-Bristol line on which this station would be built.
 The proposed site is specifically by an intra-city (urban) part of the inceptive A40 road in an area known as Elmbridge Court, Gloucester, England.

 Specific proposal

 If approved its 2006-submitted designs involve building: